KjellConnelly/react-native-show-message-extension/README.md

 ## What this Module is for
 1. If you have an iOS Message Extension and want to be able to send a MSMessage from within your React-Native app.
-2. Right now, you can only send some basic data such as a text, an image, or a file such as mp3 or video.
+2. Right now, you can only send some basic data such as a text, a url (as stringified JSON to be processed by your native message extension), an image, or a file such as mp3 or video.
 3. This module only prefills some things for a text message to be sent.
 It doesn't actually open your Message Extension.
 I wish it did, but it turns out this currently isn't possible.

 ## Getting started